lorinc-toldi/lorinc-toldi/README.md

 As a former Graphic Designer, I'll always have a soft spot for design.
 The space between development and design is where I thrive.

-> If you're interested in the work I do, please consider sponsoring me on GitHub!
+> If you're interested in working with me, or you would like to contribute...
+Please, do not hesitate!

 ---